universokobana/kobana-ruby-client/README.md

-## KobanaRubyClient - Ruby Client for Kobana Charges
+## KobanaRubyClient - Ruby Client for Kobana Services

-This Ruby gem provides an easy way to interact with the Kobana APP, especially when dealing with charges.
+This Ruby gem provides a convenient method to interact with the Kobana APP, simplifying operations with charges and bank billets.

 ### Prerequisites